 Organizations have long wanted a flexible and secure connectivity option for the enterprise, and the features of 5G meet that need.
 As TechTarget contributor John Fruehe wrote, 5G will benefit businesses in five key ways:

-- Increased speed and bandwidth make cellular technology a viable option to bring automation to branch offices.
+- Automation.
+Increased speed and lower latency make cellular technology a viable option to bring automation to branch offices.

-- 5G services provide less costly and more flexible alternatives to MPLS and other dedicated lines primarily used for latency-sensitive applications.
+- Flexible alternatives to dedicated links.
+5G services provide less costly and more flexible alternatives to MPLS and other dedicated lines primarily used for latency-sensitive applications.

-- With increased density, 5G can support more users and devices connected in the same physical area without affecting availability.
+- More users and devices.
+Thanks to its increased capacity, 5G supports more users and devices connected in the same physical area without affecting availability.

-- Estimates of power savings at 90% -- a significant cost reduction for IoT networks -- make 5G a compelling IoT use case, as some IoT devices could experience a 10-year remote battery life.
+- Power savings.
+5G can cut the power consumed by devices by up to 90%, making 5G a compelling IoT use case, as some IoT devices could experience a 10-year remote battery life.

-- Additional security features, including key management services, make 5G a more trusted option than 4G for IoT, branch and other enterprise traffic.
+- Augmented security.
+Additional security features, including key management services, make 5G a more trusted option than 4G for IoT, branch and other enterprise traffic.

 Providers, manufacturers and the U.S. government overall are working to make 5G a secure technology, which should assuage many concerns businesses have about vulnerabilities.
-For example, 5G's encryption has been boosted to 256-bit from 128-bit encryption used in 4G.
-Due to security concerns, some countries, including the U.S., have banned the use of equipment from untrusted China-based vendors.
+5G encryption, for example, has been boosted to 256 bits from the 128-bit encryption standard used in 4G.

 5G architecture and features

 5G architecture better supports machine-to-machine communication than its predecessors because it features the ability to transmit large data streams, supports real-time decision-making and fosters automation.
-Unsurprisingly, 5G supports cloud connectivity and relies more heavily on software programmability.
-5G also is designed to be compatible with other wireless technologies, including 3G, 4G and Wi-Fi, touting management features that enable it to aggregate and orchestrate connectivity.
+5G's programmability makes it easier to connect with more data sources, including resources stored in the cloud.
+Finally, 5G is backward compatible with other wireless technologies, including 3G, 4G and Wi-Fi, enabling enterprises to aggregate the standard with other communications systems.

 Private 5G network architecture

-5G networks offer both public and private options, with large enterprises often preferring the private 5G option.
-While private networks can be more costly, as TechTarget site editor Jennifer English noted, they enable enterprises "to customize their 5G buildouts to meet application requirements, more finely manage infrastructure and secure data on premises."
+5G networks can either be public or private.
+Many large enterprises assess private 5G networks as an alternative to using network slicing to better secure their operations.
+While private networks can be more costly, as TechTarget senior site editor Jennifer English noted, they enable enterprises "to customize their 5G buildouts to meet application requirements, more finely manage infrastructure and secure data on premises."